Drug information provided by: IBM Micromedex

 Children up to 3 months of age—Dose is based on body weight and must be determined by your doctor.
 The dose is usually 3 mg per kg of body weight per day.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Store the capsules in a closed container at room temperature, away from heat, moisture, and direct light.

 Store the oral liquid in the refrigerator.
 Do not freeze.
-If the solution must be stored at room temperature, throw away any unused medicine after 3 months.
+You may also keep it at room temperature for up to 3 months.
+Throw away any unused oral liquid after 3 months.